Off-Chain Services

 Each service is designed to fail visibly rather than silently:

-- Oracle crank: if the REST data feed fails, last-known values are preserved;
+- Oracle crank: if the REST data feed fails, last-known values are preserved; the

 - Liquidator: same; plus, liquidations are permissionless so third parties can step in.